There are days when I try to defy my limitations. Today was one of them.

 I refuse to operate from a place of fear.
 So today, I faced my demons head-on: I consumed dairy without a backup plan.
 You might wonder why I do this to myself.
 Honestly, so do I. I guess it’s my version of cliff-jumping or riding a motorbike across ten cars.
 I like to live on the edge.
 Of my chair.
 From home.

 I do this with prayers, of course.
-Funny how an innocent-looking cream can test your faith.
+It is funny how an innocent-looking cream can test your faith.

-And so, with reckless determination, I indulged.
-Cheesecake, no safety net, just blind faith that all would be well.
-In my head, dairy was merely a friend with high-maintenance demands—not the villain she pretended to be.
+With reckless determination, I indulged with no safety net, just blind faith that all would be well.
+In my head, dairy was merely a friend with high-maintenance demands, not the villain she pretended to be.
 I chose my battles, and today, I wanted peace with cheese.
-(No beef with cheese—because that sounds like cheeseburger.)
+(No beef with cheese, because that just sounds like a cheeseburger.)

 Fate humored me by canceling my plans and keeping me home.
-But no bathroom runs until morning.
-A lot of gas but that’s nothing new.
+Miraculously, there were no bathroom runs until morning.
+Just a lot of gas, but that’s nothing new.

 I’m counting it as a win.